Matching Bonus in MLM: How It Works, Benefits, and Implementation

 Matching Bonus in Unilevel MLM

 In a unilevel plan, each distributor can sponsor an unlimited number of frontline members.
-In large unilevel networks, leaders naturally tend to focus on frontline activity.
-The matching bonus gives them a solid reason to mentor new recruits deeper in the network.
-It pays a percentage of whatever their downlines earn, across levels and ranks, as set by the company.
+The matching bonus pays a percentage of whatever a downline member earns, across levels and ranks as defined in your compensation plan.

-Unilevel mlm software is a perfect solution to track commission flow across all legs and apply the correct matching bonus percentage at each level automatically.
+Unilevel mlm software tracks commission flow across all legs and applies the correct percentage at each level automatically.

 03